A “prop” is defined as anything that is not attached to your body.

-Whether you place and clean up the props, or a volunteer places and cleans up the props, the prop placement must only take a maximum of 30 seconds and prop removal must only take a maximum of 30 seconds.
+The prop placement must only take a maximum of 30 seconds and prop removal must only take a maximum of 30 seconds.

 No potentially hazardous props are permitted (i.e. if a substance is left on the floor, pole, or performance area, or could potentially harm spectators or other competitors).
 Props depicting illegal drug usage will not be allowed.
 Any usage of substances should not be the focal point of a routine and as this is a subjective rule, any prop should be used with purpose.

 Some examples of props that will not be permitted are:

 - Helium balloons

 - Vaporizers, fog machines, or anything that produces smoke or particles

 - Anything requiring access to an electrical outlet

 - Visible lower body genitalia, real or otherwise

 - Anything exceeding the dimensions of 7’ tall, 5’ wide, and 3’ deep

 - Anything exceeding a weight limit of 25 lbs